tradescoop/litepaper/README.md

 # **Transforming Social Trading with Web3 and Agentic AI**

 Tradescoop is a social trading platform that empowers users to share trading ideas, fostering a community-driven approach to investment strategies.
-By integrating web3 capabilities and AI-powered trading agents, Tradescoop delivers real-time, data-driven insights and autonomous decision-making tools.
+By integrating Web3 capabilities and AI-powered trading agents, Tradescoop delivers real-time, data-driven insights and autonomous decision-making tools.
 This innovative approach is designed to help traders maximize profitability, reduce risk, and tap into the collective expertise of the community.

 ### **Problem Statement**

-Individual investors struggle to navigate financial markets effectively.
-Traditional trading platforms are opaque and discourage collaboration, leaving traders isolated in their decision-making.
-Limited to their own knowledge and perspective, traders often miss opportunities outside their immediate scope.
+Navigating financial markets is a daunting challenge for individual investors.
+Traditional trading platforms often lack transparency and actively discourage collaboration, leaving traders to operate in silos.
+Without access to diverse perspectives, many miss opportunities that lie beyond their immediate understanding.

-Moreover, the sheer volume of market data and social sentiment exceeds human capacity for manual analysis.
-In volatile markets, traders find it difficult to make well-informed decisions quickly without automated tools and advanced analytics.
+Adding to the complexity, the overwhelming volume of market data and social sentiment is far beyond what any individual can process manually.
+In today’s volatile markets, the absence of advanced analytics and automated tools makes it nearly impossible for traders to react swiftly and make well-informed decisions.

 ### **Solution**